 Penalties and Other Conditions

-Are there early repayment penalties should you decide to pay the loan off early?
+Are there early repayment penalties if you decide to pay the loan off early?
 Does the lender have any other conditions you should be aware of?

 Lender Benefits